tastyigniter/ti-ext-coupons/README.md

 This extension provides a cart condition that allows you apply coupons to the cart.
 To enable the coupon condition:

-- Navigate to the _System > Settings > Cart Settings_ admin settings page
+- Navigate to the _Manage > Settings > Cart Settings_ admin settings page
 - Switch to enable the `coupon` cart condition
 - Navigate to the _Marketing > Coupons_ admin page to manage coupons